 Comfort Is More Than Skin Deep

 Physical and physiological comfort is a necessary component of the beautiful.
-There is a deep sense of wellbeing when seated by a sunny window on an otherwise cold day.
+There is a deep sense of well-being when seated by a sunny window on an otherwise cold day.
 This inner calm comes from more than just the heat of the sun.
 The window and wall must be correct.
 The interior surfaces must be pleasing to the touch.
 The view through the window needs to be directed toward a center of beauty.
 The tactile experience and physiological response are primary components of the health and beauty of the whole, much more so than the mere aesthetic appearance.

 Nature Doesn’t Do Zero (Carbon Sequestration is Sexy)

-We Cannot Thrive Without our Mother (Nature)
+We Cannot Thrive Without Our Mother (Nature)